How To Minimize the Risk of Hydraulic Cylinder Contamination

 3. Actuators: Actuators are the muscle behind pneumatic systems.
 They convert the energy from compressed air into mechanical motion.
 This is comparable to pistons in an engine, driving movement within the system.

-4. Cylinders: Cylinders are a specific type of actuator that provide linear motion.
+4. Cylinders: Cylinders are a specific type of actuator that provides linear motion.
 They consist of a cylindrical chamber and a piston, which moves back and forth as compressed air is introduced.
 This motion is harnessed for various applications, like moving a load or performing work.

 5. Filters, Regulators, and Lubricators (FRLs): Often referred to as the “FRL unit,” this component trio ensures the quality and condition of the compressed air.
 Filters remove impurities, regulators control pressure, and lubricators add a fine mist of oil to enhance system performance.